Friedrich Forster

-Friedrich Forster or Friedrich Forster-Burggraf, both pseudonyms for Waldfried Burggraf (11 August 1895 – 1 March 1958) was a German dramatist, screenwriter, dramaturge and actor.
+Waldfried Burggraf (11 August 1895 – 1 March 1958), known by his pseudonyms Friedrich Forster and Friedrich Forster-Burggraf, was a German dramatist, screenwriter, dramaturge and actor.
 His early plays explored controversial subjects, like anti-war sentiment, social reform, and same-sex bonding.
 When confronted with Nazi censorship, he adapted by authoring two plays perfectly attuned to the government's propaganda requirements.
 His best-known work is the play Robinson soll nicht sterben!
 (1932), one of several of his plays later adapted for motion pictures.

 Biography

 Waldfried Burggraf was born in Bremen on 11 August 1895.
 His father was Julius Burggraf, a Protestant pastor and literary scholar.
 He attended the Schnepfenthal Salzmann School in Thuringia and the Altes Gymnasium in Bremen.
 Georg II, Duke of Saxe-Meiningen hired him as dramaturge and director at the Meiningen Court Theatre and then he served in the German military in the First World War.

 His anti-war play Mammon premiered on 27 June 1919 at the Nuremberg City Theater.

 Some of his early works addressed homoerotic themes.
 In 1920, the gay newsletterDer Eigene announced that its own publisher would soon make available Burggraf's 1918 play Die Nacht in Neapel.
 His expressionist monologue for Achilles, Flammen!
 Patroklus!, was staged at Berlin's Theater des Eros in 1921.

 In his 1923 play Weh um Michael, a great success in Nurnberg in 1927, he presented the life of the 18th-century poet J.M.R.
 Lenz, explaining his suicide as an act of despair at not finding an audience for his critique of society.
 One literary critic summarizes Burggraf's treatment: "His Michael Lenz is a voice in the wilderness crying out against moral and social injustice."

 In 1931 he changed his name to Friedrich Foster because he thought his birth name sounded itself like a pseudonym adopted to appear German.
 Under this pseudonym he enjoyed great success with Der Graue, one of the season's biggest hits, an exploration of the sympathetic relationship between teacher and student.
 In 1932 the play received the Literature Prize of the Deutsches Volkstheater in Vienna.

 His play Robinson soll nicht sterben!
 (1932) imagined the final years of the English writer Daniel Defoe and the adventures of the children who recover the stolen manuscript of Robinson Crusoe and restore it to him.
 It was his greatest popular success.
 Forster's 1942 novella of the same name was adapted for a motion picture of the same name in 1957 and screened under the title The Girl and the Legend starring Romy Schneider.
 On 28 August 1942 Gerhart Hauptmann wrote to Forster: "I'm no softie, but I'm sure I've seldom cried so readily as in the last fourth of this work, for which I predict German immortality."